-Countries designated by the U.S. State Department as "countries of particular concern" because they restrict religious freedom (such as North Korea, Iran, and Burma) suffer in other ways as well.
-They also tend to have the least economic liberty-and some of the worst economic outcomes.
+Countries designated by the U.S. State Department as "countries of particular concern" because they restrict religious freedom (such

 On the other hand, governments that respect religious liberty tend to respect other freedoms as well.
 Religious freedom is strongly related to political liberty, economic freedom, and prosperity.
 As one researcher of international religious liberty notes, "[W]herever religious freedom is high, there tends to be fewer incidents of armed conflict, better health outcomes, higher levels of earned income, and better educational opportunities for women."